DylanJacobBlack/DylanJacobBlack/README.md

-I can code in JavaScript, PHP, Ruby, HTML, and CSS, and I have experience building and deploying web apps with React, Ruby on Rails, jQuery, and Node.js.
+I code primarily in JavaScript and Ruby and I have experience building and deploying web apps with React, Ruby on Rails, jQuery, and Node.js.